Libya floods: 5,300 dead amid calls for humanitarian support

 "The screams of the kids, the dead bodies around the streets," he told BBC Radio 4's Today programme.

-He explained he spoke to a family who were the only ones to have survived the floods in their neighbourhood.
+He said that he spoke to a family who were the only ones to have survived the floods in their neighbourhood.

 "They described the situation when the floods went away, saying a woman was hanging in the street lights because she was taken away by the flood.

 "She stayed there and died there.
-They eye-witnessed that, they eye-witnessed their nephew dead in the streets, thrown away by water."
+They [saw] their nephew dead in the streets, thrown away by water."

-"Tens of thousands are either dead or beneath the soil.
-The water took the ground beneath them and threw them into the sea."

-The floods have claimed the lives of a number of elite footballers, according to the Libya Football Federation.
+A number of elite footballers have died, according to the Libya Football Federation (LFF).

-The LFF has officially announced the deaths of four footballers in the region: Shaheen Al-Jamil, Monder Sadaqa and brothers Saleh Sasi and Ayoub Sasi.
+It released the names of four players who were killed: Shaheen Al-Jamil, Monder Sadaqa and brothers Saleh Sasi and Ayoub Sasi.

-The United Nations has called the deadly floods a "calamity of epic proportions".

 The cities of Soussa, Al-Marj and Misrata were also affected by Sunday's storm.